Can you take Zopiclone for anxiety?

 The drug is to be taken by mouth before bedtime or as directed by your doctor.
 Zopiclone is usually taken for not more than 4 weeks.
 It cannot be taken long-term because the body easily gets used to the medicine, which means that it will be losing its effectiveness after a period of taking it.
 Zopiclone is likely to be less effective after the fourth week.
 Taking the drug beyond the fourth week poses a high risk of dependence.

-Consumption of alcohol while taking zopiclone is not encouraged.
+Consumption of alcohol while taking zopiclone or any other sleeping medication is not encouraged.
 The combination of the two drugs can put you into a deep sleep and it may be difficult to wake up.
 The drug should be taken only by adults who are 18 years and older.
 Zopiclone is not for everyone.
 You have to consult first with your doctor for him to decide if the drug is the right medication for you.

 The usual recommended dose of Zopiclone is to take the 7.5 mg tablet once a day before bedtime.
 A lower dose, 3.75 mg, is available for the use of the elderly.